nteract/semiotic/public/assets/markdown/xyframe.md

 ### htmlAnnotationRules: { _function_ }

 A function that takes an annotation object and returns a JSX HTML element.
-The function is sent `{ d, i, screenCoordinates, xScale, yScale, xAccessor, yAccessor, xyFrameProps, xyFrameState, areas, points, lines }`.
+The function is sent `{ d, i, screenCoordinates, xScale, yScale, xAccessor, yAccessor, xyFrameProps, xyFrameState, areas, points, lines, adjustedPosition, adjustedSize, annotationLayer, voronoiHover }`.
 Elements can be placed using CSS `left` and `top` and will overlay on the chart.
 Internally, the default annotation for tooltips uses this method.

 ```jsx
 <XYFrame